-Educi di Remis With emid 3 fun nume Requi ired Ite ems to Bring to Camp (All sessions): ortable, closed-toe shoes only - NO FLIP FLOPS OR OPEN-TOE SANDALS ALLOWED!
-0 If brining Crocs (or other shoes with holes in them), please pack a second, sturdier pair of shoes as sticks, rocks, and other items can pose a hazard while walking in the woods.
-Lunch and snack 0 Please be aware that lunches cannot be refrigerated or heated up.
-Lunches will be stored on their hooks along with their backpacks and other items.
-0 All of our programs require campers to pack out what they bring, other than items that can go into our compost.
-Please be mindful of packing food in ways that is kind to our environment by using reusable and recyclable packaging when possible. ☐ Reusable water bottle 0 Choose a size that your child can comfortably carry and appropriate for one to two hours of activity.
-0 Single use water bottles are not sturdy or large enough for campers to carry throughout the day. • ack or other bag to hold items to and from camp each day Raincoat or poncho ☐ An extra pair of socks □ Extra complete set of clothing 0 Camp can be messy!
-Only bring clothes to camp that may get muddy, paint-covered, or otherwise damaged. □ Sunscreen 0 Adults should apply sunscreen before dropping off in the morning.
-0 Staff will provide times for campers to reapply throughout the day using their own sunscreen.
+Requi red Items to Bring to Camp (All sessions): All adults picking up a camper MUST show their photo ID each day to ensure child safety.
+Comfortable, closed-toe shoes only - NO FLIP FLOPS OR OPEN-TOE SANDALS ALLOWED! o If bringing Crocs (or other shoes with holes in them), please pack a second, sturdier pair of shoes as sticks, rocks, and other items can pose a hazard while walking in the woods. ☐ Snack/Lunch (campers CANNOT share food with each other primarily due to food alle Lunches cannot be refrigerated or heated up and will be stored on campers' hooks along with their backpacks and other items.
+Campers must bring any trash from lunch and snack home with them except items that can be composted.
+Please aim to pack food in reusable containers in order to be kind to our environment. o Please disclose food allergies in campers' registration as we do involve campers in gardening, cooking, and STEM activities where they are allowed to taste foods.
+Reusable water bottle Choose a size that your child can comfortably carry and appropriate for one to two hours of activity.
+Single use water bottles are not sturdy or large enough for campers to carry throughout the day.
+Backpack or other bag to hold items to and from camp each day Raincoat or poncho An extra pair of socks Extra complete set of clothing Camp can be messy!
+Only bring clothes to camp that may get muddy, paint-covered, or otherwise damaged.
+Sunscreen Adults should apply sunscreen before drapping off in the marning Adults should apply sunscreen before dropping off in the morning.
+Staff will provide times for campers to reapply throughout the day using their own Staff will provide times for campers to reapply throughout the day using their own sunscreen.
 Camp provides sunscreen as a backup to campers who are authorized on registration forms.
 Lotion is preferred over aerosol sprays.
-Hat fo r sun protection Optio nal Ite ms: ations needed during the camp day (Please review medication policies and provide - ed forms for the Camp Director to administer medications) □ Insect repellent 0 Pump spray or lotions.
+Hat for sun protection nal Items: ☐ Medications needed during the camp day (please review medication policies and provide required forms for the Camp Director to administer medications) Insect repellent Pump spray or lotions.
 Please avoid packing aerosol spray.
-If authorized on pickup forms, Camp may use lemon-eucalyptus insect repellent as a \sim in additionized on pickap forms, camp may ascremon eachlyptas insect repellent as a backup.

-☐ Swimsuit & towel - slip and slide will be an optional activity on warm, sunny days
+If outborized on pickup forms.
+Comp. may use loman available insect repollent as a If authorized on pickup forms, Camp may use lemon-eucalyptus insect repellent as a backup.
+Additional extra change of clothes Swimsuit & towel - slip and slide will be an optional activity on warm, sunny days